ucl98/gpt4_langchain_pdf-detailed-walktrough/README.md

 ![image](https://user-images.githubusercontent.com/132441647/235887835-80163968-6cbc-47ed-8392-fe604389d793.png)

-It should look similar to this
+It should look similar to this:

 ![image](https://user-images.githubusercontent.com/132441647/235887815-9d2da5e8-8a7e-4974-a10d-78d38cdf59fb.png)

 ###### Add pinecone index to the ".env" file

 Add the information from your index correct to the .env file.
-At this point it should look like this
+At this point it should look like this:

 ![image](https://user-images.githubusercontent.com/132441647/235888151-4e1411ac-140c-452c-9cbd-a74905988571.png)